sapo/Ink/README.md

 ## Getting stuff running

+**All these commands must be ran inside Inks folder**

-Inside Inks folder (this would be wherever you cloned the project to), run ``jekyll serve`` and you'll get your own local instance of our documentation site running on [http://localhost:4000](http://localhost:4000)
+Run ``jekyll serve`` and you'll get your own local instance of our documentation site running on [http://localhost:4000](http://localhost:4000)
 You can get Jekyll to watch for changes on the sites files and update the local instance by running ``jekyll serve --watch``.

+We also have quite a few usefull grunt tasks:

+- ``grunt css`` will compile the scss src into css
+- ``grunt js`` will build the js portion of ink
+- ``grunt watch`` will watch the src/ folder for changes on eiher js or scss files and rebuild the lot.
+- ``grunt watch:css`` will watch the src/ folder for changes on js files and rebuild.
+- ``grunt watch:js`` will watch the src/ folder for changes on scss files and rebuild.